mozilla/releasewarrior/releases/firefox-beta-48.0b9.md

 ### Issues
 - The initial requested revision was android-only, so we had no desktop builds.
 Set the previous revision in ship-it
+- Because b8 was skipped, the in-tree revision was not matching the revision in ship-it.
+Bumped the revision and pushed to beta.